1337/c/README.md

   0 to 100.
 * `!D`: whether your screen was on at the time, as `on` or `off`.
 * `!V`: the voltage of your battery, in microvolts. `4000000` means 4V.
+* `!C2`: the design capacity of the battery at the time.

 The device *must* append a new entry every 10 minutes, specifically, whenever the time's minute mod 10 is 0.